paulwestenberg/COMP472_MiniProj2/README.md

 - A h4 run

 In the folder you can also open our analysis file and slides to view how we analyzed our results.
-We hope you enjoy our code as much as we enjoyd writing it and solving this game :)
+We hope you enjoy our code as much as we enjoyed writing it and solving this game :)